SebastianGredal/bicep/bicep/modules/management-groups/generateddocs/management-groups.bicep.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-The suffix to append to the management group names
+Optional suffix for the management group hierarchy.
+This suffix will be appended to management group names/IDs.
+Include a preceding dash if required.
+Example: -suffix

 ### parTopLevelManagementGroupPrefix